 Complete List of Databases (A-Z)

-Below are “databases” that our library subscribes to.
+Below is a list of the “databases” that our library subscribes to.
 They contain loads of information not necessarily found through the Internet.
 You’ll need your library card to log into most of these databases.

 Ancestry Library Edition (In-library use only) Ancestry provides genealogical and historical research capabilities.
 With more than 5 billion names in over 4,600 databases, includes census, military, court, land, and probate records; vital and church records; directories; and passenger lists.
 For more information see Teresa’s guide to Using Ancestry Library Edition.